pleabargain/streamlit-serpapi-search/readme.md

 5. **Additional Search Terms**: Enter any additional terms to refine your search.

+6. **Customize Display**: Adjust the number of results and summary length using the sliders.

-6. **Enter API Key**: Input your SERPAPI API key in the sidebar if not already set in the `.env` file.
+7. **Enter API Key**: Input your SERPAPI API key in the sidebar if not already set in the `.env` file.

-7. **Search**: Click the "Search" button to perform the search.
+8. **Search**: Click the "Search" button to perform the search.

-8. **Select Results**: Use the checkboxes to select the results you want to save.
+9. **Select Results**: Use the checkboxes to select the results you want to save.

-9. **Save Results**: Click "Save Selected Results" to save the selected results to a CSV file.
-The file will include the search query and a timestamp in its name.
+10. **Save Results**: Click "Save Selected Results" to save the selected results to a CSV file.
+The file will be named in the format: `region_query_timestamp.csv`.

-10. **Download CSV**: Use the download button to download the CSV file.
+## File Naming Convention

+Files are saved with the following format:
+- `region_query_timestamp.csv`
+Example: `saudi_arabia_outbound_luxury_travel_20241118_135027.csv`

 ## Notes

 - Ensure your SERPAPI API key is valid and has sufficient quota for the searches.
 - The application uses session state to maintain search results across interactions.
+- Search results can be selected and saved without page refreshes.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+## Source Repository

+This project is available at [github.com/pleabargain/streamlit-serpapi-search](https://github.com/pleabargain/streamlit-serpapi-search)